takemaru/dnet/README.md

 - Python 2.7
 - gcc/g++ 4.7.2
 - GNU Make 3.81
-- GNU Multiple Precision library 5.0.5 (option to count a huge number of configurations precisely)
+- GNU Multiple Precision library 5.0.5 (optional to count a huge number of configurations precisely)

 If you use a C++ compiler other than c++/g++, specify it as follows.